Need a new car but don’t have the funds to buy one? We’re here for you.

 Pick up a Side Hustle

-We all have talents that we probably don’t use to make extra cash on the side.
-I have friends who make money on the side doing everything from writing, teaching, baking, selling homemade jewelry and the list goes on and on.
-You can decide to dedicated just 5-10 hours a week on your hustle and just promise yourself that all of that money goes straight into your car fund… not your latte fund.
+This is something we all learned during the pandemic.
+Don’t let those skills go to waste!
+I have friends who make money on the side doing everything from writing, teaching, baking, selling homemade jewelry; the list goes on and on.
+You can decide to dedicate just 5-10 hours a week on your hustle and promise yourself that all of that money goes straight into your car fund… not your latte fund.
 Cool?

 Let Go of the Gym Membership

-Do you have a gym membership that you didn’t use in 2017?
-Do you plan to start using it on January 2nd?
+Do you have a gym membership that you didn’t use in 2021?
+Do you plan to start using it in January?
 Of course you do.
 But sadly, after a few weeks, you will stop again.
 I wish I could tell you why, but you probably need a psychologist to help with that one.
 And listen, I am actually a certified Health Coach, so I place a pretty high value on health and wellness.
 But the truth is, I place a higher value on making smart decisions and I actually don’t have a gym membership at the moment.
-I workout at home and my treadmill, plus a few amazing apps on my phone, help me stay fit.
+I workout at home and on my treadmill, plus a few amazing apps on my phone to stay fit.
 Take that gym membership money and throw it into your car fund.
-You can always join the gym again (and maybe even go) in 2019.
+You can always join the gym again (and maybe even go) in 2023.

 Say “No” A Lot More